 -Sam Decker, Mass Relevance

 As social media tools and platforms continue to evolve and expand, it will further integrate into our personal and professional lives.
-Therefore, it is important we consider healthy guidelines when using social media in our personal and professional lives:
+Therefore, it is important to think about healthy guidelines when using social media in our personal and professional lives.

 Understand public versus private

 Social media, by its very definition is a public forum.
 There is no privacy in social media, even with the use of security settings.

 Consider these questions